 What I Saw *Christmas Drama*

-That You May Know Ministries currently offers three workshops.
+I currently offer three workshops.
 These workshops are tools you can use to train your congregation, students, or staff.
 The format is interactive, with lots of discussion and participation by all those in attendance.
 Your group will come out excited, encouraged, and equipped to put what they’ve learned into practice immediately!

 Stories.
 We’ve all heard them.
 We’ve all told them.
 Storytelling has been around since mankind was placed on earth.
 Stories teach, encourage, entertain, challenge, and inspire.
 Jesus knew that He could relate to people through stories in a way that He wouldn’t be able to do simply by teaching.
 Bringing the Word to Life is for people who want to discover ways to make the stories of the Bible come alive.
 We will examine questions such as: